 I think that Sampson’s parents were probably older than typical parents of that time and since they didn’t ever think they would have a son they wanted to make the most of the gift they had been given.
 Because of that they probably prioritized Sampson’s happiness over the call that God had put on his life.
 Again, not on purpose but because all parents want their kids to be happy in life.
 Although there isn’t anything wrong with our kids being happy it’s really important that we don’t make happiness a priority over raising them to be who God created them to be.

-This is why I’m so thankful for the Bible, we can do better with our own kids because we now know better.
+This is why I’m so thankful for the Bible, we can do better with our kids because now we know better.
 We can help our kids to live out all that God has called them to do and help them to leave a legacy that others want to follow by learning from a few mistakes that Manoah and his wife made.
 We can help our kids know how to honor their own oaths to God by teaching them to…

 - Use their gifts and abilities from God with wisdom and responsibility